visalDiasNagahawatte/Suits-Renting-Ecommerce-React-Frontend/README.md

 # suits-renting-ecommerce-react

-download the zip file
+# download the zip file
+# open in VScode
-change the directory to react-app type and run "npm run dev" in the command line open the localhost
+# change the directory to react-app
+# Type and run "npm run dev" in the command line
+# open the localhost